OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 - Centralized deployment and distribution.
 Admins can deploy Office Add-ins centrally across an organization.

-- Easy access via the Office Store.
-You can make your solution available to a broad audience by submitting it to the Office Store.
+- Easy access via AppSource.
+You can make your solution available to a broad audience by submitting it to AppSource.

 - Based on standard web technology.
 You can use any library you like to build Office Add-ins.